-10.5 Activating/deactivating the preheating phase and finishing the programming function test $\Rightarrow \Delta \nabla$ preheat
+10.5 Activating/deactivating the preheating phase and finishing the programming function test $\Rightarrow \triangle \nabla$ preheat

-After selecting this line you can set the preheating phase to off, 5 minutes or 30 minutes prior to a test using $\triangleleft$ and $\triangleright$ .
+After selecting this line you can set the preheating phase to off, 5 minutes or 30 minutes prior to a test using \triangleleft and \triangleright .
 Afterwards you finish the test programming with the softkey done/F3.
 The confirmation prompt save changes? appears again.
 If confirmed with yes/F1, the new settings are saved.